 [04:05] Traits that Make a Good Emergency Medicine Doctor

 [06:00] Types of Patients and Typical Week in Emergency Medicine

-They see anything and everything on a day to day basis.
+Emergency medicine doctors see anything and everything on a day-to-day basis.
 The common things they see are flu, respiratory illness, chest pain, abdominal pain, and headaches.
-People come in with symptoms rather than diseases and it’s your job to figure out what’s going on and what you need to do to manage it.
+People come in with symptoms rather than diseases, and it’s your job to figure out what’s going on and what you need to do to manage it.The bread and butter cases in emergency medicine are flu, respiratory illness, chest pain, abdominal pain, and headaches.Click To Tweet

-A typical week for them basically varies and she likes the variety of it even if other people hate that.
-Every week, her schedule is different and she likes it a lot.
-As an ER doctor, she mans the doors of the emergency room so she deals with everything that rolls in during her shift.
-They do an extreme variety of cases everyday from chest pains coming from heart attacks and strokes from trauma patients, to cancer patients with infections or miscarriages or broken bones.
+As an ER doctor, she mans the doors of the emergency room, so she deals with everything that rolls in during her shift.
+They handle an extreme variety of cases every day, from chest pains coming from heart attacks and strokes to trauma patients, to cancer patients with infections or miscarriages or broken bones.

-[08:05] Academic vs. Community-Based or Private Practice
+[08:05] Academic Emergency Medicine vs. Community-Based or Private Practice

 [09:20] Is Emergency Medicine a Good Fit for You?

-Elaine explains that they do a lot of procedures.
-They’re not surgeons but more of like intensivists in the level of procedures they do.
-Although gastroenterologists and cardiologists do more procedures than them.
+Emergency medicine physicians do a lot of procedures.
+They’re not surgeons, but more like intensivists in the level of procedures they do.
+Gastroenterologists and cardiologists do more procedures than them.
 Family medicine doctors do less.

 [14:14] The Residency Path to Become an Academic EM Doctor

-She also describes the training as getting more and more competitive due mainly to it being conducive for having a good quality of life and having other interests.
-So she thinks it’s getting more and more competitive every year.EM residency programs are getting more and more competitive due mainly to it being a conducive specialty for having a good lifestyle and having other interests.Click To Tweet
+EM residency programs are getting more and more competitive due mainly to it being a conducive specialty for having a good lifestyle and having other interests.
+It’s getting more and more competitive every year.EM residency programs are getting more and more competitive due mainly to it being a conducive specialty for having a good lifestyle and having other interests.Click To Tweet

 Having been involved in the admissions side of things for an emergency medicine residency, Elaine’s advice to be competitive in EM is the following: Get good grades and excel in your clerkships.
-Do well not just in the one subspecialty you want to go into but in all of your clerkships.
+Do well not just in one specialty you want to go into but in all of your clerkships.
 They also look at your extracurriculars, research, letters of recommendation, etc. So be a well-rounded candidate.

-With her diploma in Tropical Medicine and Hygiene, she works part-time at a travel clinic and does pre-travel advising coordination.
-She basically works with a pediatric infectious disease doctor where they work together to provide care for the whole family.
+With her diploma in tropical medicine and hygiene, Elaine works part-time at a travel clinic and does pre-travel advising coordination.
+She basically works with a pediatric infectious disease doctor to provide care for the whole family.